Add an IBM Direct Link Connection to a Cloud Router

 Create a PacketFabric Cloud Router connection

-Log in to the PacketFabric portal and select Network > Cloud Routers.
+Log in to the PacketFabric portal and select Cloud Routers on the left.

 Select IBM Cloud.

-- Select this option if you want to be able to enable NAT for the connection.
-This ensures the connection will provision on a device that allows NAT.
+- Select this option if you want to be able to use NAT for the connection.
+This ensures the connection will provision on a device that supports NAT.

 - This is the IBM on-ramp location you would like to use.
 This cannot be changed after it is provisioned.